hydronics2/Circuitpython_February_2019/README.md

 This class occurs in two parts -- Soldering and Programming.

 We'll be soldering parts and headers  onto a custom printed circuit board(PCB).
-Once complete we can connect the Adfruit development board (an [ItsyBitsy M0](https://www.adafruit.com/product/3727)).
+Once complete, the Adfruit development board (an [ItsyBitsy M0](https://www.adafruit.com/product/3727)) sockets onto the PCB female headers.
-It shows up as an external hard drive with pre-loaded example scripts.
+Connecting the Adafruit M0 to your computer it shows up as an external hard drive with pre-loaded example scripts.

 [Soldering Tutorial](https://github.com/hydronics2/Circuitpython_February_2019/blob/master/soldering/soldering%20tutorial)